 8. Social media

-Whether you use it or not, there’s no denying how much social media has permeated our society.
-It’s impossible to minimise the impact and influence of social media: globally, there are 2.7 billion active social media users, and it’s fast become the main source of information and communication between content creators and consumers.
+Whether you use it or not, it’s impossible to minimise the impact and influence of social media.
+In fact, globally, there are 2.7 billion active social media users, and it has fast become the main source of information and communication between content creators and consumers.

 How to get started